zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Good small components
+* Good happy-path tests, need to define the edges a bit more
+* Like that you iterated on the implementation
+* Overall good progress!

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Tyler Komoroske